Advantages and disadvantages of M1 Finance investing. What are the good and bad features of the brokerage company? M1 Finance review, cons, and pros.

 Cash Management

-There’s also a Visa Signature credit card with benefits such as a rewards program that earns up to 10% cash back at participating retailers.
+M1 Finance has a Visa Signature credit card, although it is no longer accepting new applications.
+Existing card materials still reference a rewards program that earns up to 10% cash back for shopping at participating retailers.

 Margin Service

-Individual and joint accounts include margin automatically.
+Individual and joint accounts come with margin features by default.
 Custodial accounts and IRAs are not eligible.
-Trusts need a Margin and Short Agreement.
+Trusts must have a Margin and Short Agreement on file.

 M1 pros and cons

-M1’s software shows margin details on an asset’s profile.
-It lists margin eligibility and the maintenance requirement.
-For example, large stocks like Amazon need 25%.
+M1’s software displays brief margin details on an asset’s profile.
+There are two data points: margin eligibility and maintenance requirement.
+Big stocks like Amazon will have a 25% maintenance requirement.

 Customer Support